-- 59. The National Population Census Council (NPCC) was established by presidential decree on 7 January 2006 (Annex 9).
+- 67. The National Population Census Council (NPCC) was established by presidential decree on 7 January 2006 (Annex 9).
 It is mandated to plan for the census; set standards and criteria for the Central Bureau for Statistics; follow-up on the preparations leading up to the population census operation; and report to the Presidency.
 In September 2006, FVP Kiir issued a decree establishing the Higher Council for Population Census in Southern Sudan.
-(Annex 10). - 60.
+(Annex 10). - 68.
 Following repeated changes of schedule, a presidential decree was issued on 11 February 2008 setting 15-30 April 2008 as date for the 5th national population census.
 However, on 12 April, the GoSS announced the postponement of census in the south.
 In support of its decision, it cited failure to resolve the Darfur crisis; non-completion of return movements of IDPs from the north to the south; non-inclusion of questions on ethnicity and religion in the questionnaire; and delays in the demarcation of the north-south border.
 The GoSS eventually reversed its decision, but reserved the right to have an opinion on the census general outcome and the application of the results.
-The Presidency, meanwhile, changed the census dates from 15-30 April to 22 April-6 May. - 61.
-The census enumeration commenced at 00:00 hrs on 22 April 2008 which was the census reference hour and ended on 6 May 2008.
-A number of national and international monitors selected by the Monitoring and Observer Committee (MOC) and appointed by UNFPA using EU funds monitored the process in the 25 states of Sudan (15 northern states and 10 southern states).
-The process has largely been peaceful in spite of security, material and human resource challenges which emerged in the first week of enumeration. - On 21 May 2009, the Central Bureau of Statistics (CBS) officially released the "Sudan Census Priority Results" at a press conference in Khartoum.
+The Presidency, meanwhile, changed the census dates from 15-30 April to 22 April-6 May. - 69.
+On 21 May 2009, the Central Bureau of Statistics (CBS) officially released the "Sudan Census Priority Results" at a press conference in Khartoum.
 The total enumerated population from the 2008 census is 39,154,490 persons of which 20,073,977 were males and 19,080,513 were females.
 The sex ratio is 105 males per 100 females.
 In terms of region of enumeration, 30,894, 000 (78.9%) were enumerated in North Sudan and 8,260,490 (21.1%) enumerated in South Sudan.
 Khartoum State has the largest number of persons (5,274,321) followed by South Darfur (4,093,594), Gezira (3,575,280), North Kordofan (2,920,992), and North Darfur (2,113,626).
 The state with the smallest number of persons is Western Bahr El Ghazal (333,341), followed by Unity (585,801), Western Equatoria (619,029), and Lakes (695,730).
 The age distribution continues to show a youthful population typical of developing countries with (14.9%) aged 0-4 years, (42.6%) under 15 years, (54.0%) aged 15- 64 years and (3.38%) aged 65 years and over.
-(05/09) - 63.
+(05/09) - 70.
 On 6 June 2009, the South Sudan Centre for Census, Statistics and Evaluation (SSCCSE) released the census results officially in Juba, following authorization by the GoSS President.
 Thereafter, the SSCCSE dispatched two teams headed by the Chairman and Deputy Chairman between 19th and 30th June to disseminate the results in the 10 states of South Sudan.
 The Central Bureau of Statistics (CBS) will be mounting a similar dissemination exercise in the 15 states of North Sudan in July 2009.
-Meanwhile, work is continuing on the processing of the long questionnaire at the data processing centres in Khartoum and Rumbek.(06/09). - 64.
+Meanwhile, work is continuing on the processing of the long questionnaire at the data processing centres in Khartoum and Rumbek.
+(06/09). - 71.
 On 3 July 2009, GoSS objected to the use of the population census results either as the basis for allotting constituencies for the general elections or adjusting the CPA wealth and power sharing formula on the ground that they under count population of the region and over count the population of Darfur and nomads.
-The Southern Sudan Legislative Assembly also refused to accept the census results.
-(07/09) - 65.
-The SPLM Political Bureau rejected the results of the Fifth Population Census.
-A communiqué issued on the conclusion of at its meeting held in Juba on 16-20 August 2009 reads: "...the census results are too flawed and lack minimum acceptable level of credibility.
-The PB (Political Bureau) therefore rejects the results and affirms the use of the CPA formula for the purpose of mid-term general elections."
-(08/09)
+The Southern Sudan Legislative Assembly also refused to accept the census